South Jamaica, Queens: Demographics

-Based on data from the 2010 United States Census, the population of South Jamaica was 38,894, an increase of 3,713 (10.6%) from the 35,181 counted in 2000.
+Based on data from the 2020 United States Census, the population of South Jamaica was 270,688, an increase of 231,794 from the 38,894 counted in 2010.
 Covering an area of 918.87 acres, the neighborhood had a population density of 42.3 PD/acre.

-The racial makeup of the neighborhood was 72.2% (28,084) African American, 1.0% (378) Non-Hispanic White, 0.8% (316) Native American, 5.2% (2,018) Asian, 0.1% (43) Pacific Islander, 2.5% (972) from other races, and 3.0% (1,166) from two or more races.
-Hispanic or Latino residents of any race were 15.2% (5,917) of the population.
+The racial makeup of the neighborhood was 55% African American, 1.0% White, 0% Native American, 16% Asian, 0% Pacific Islander, 6% from other races, and 5% from two or more races.
+Hispanic or Latino of any race were 16% of the population.

-South Jamaica's population is predominantly Black, with a strong majority of Afro-Caribbean descent.
+South Jamaica is predominantly African-American with a strong majority of Afro-Caribbean descent.
 In recent decades, the Hispanic community has expanded, with residents from Mexico, El Salvador, Puerto Rico, and the Dominican Republic moving to the area.
 Guyanese and Bangladeshis make up much of the larger portion of newcomers to the community.
 Bengalis can be found mostly around Sutphin and Merrick Boulevards along 145th, 153rd, 157th, and 170th Streets; South Road; and 105th, 107th, and 109th Avenues.
 There is also a small population of Haitians, Pakistanis and Trinidadians who live in this area.